siva010928/multi-chat-mcp-server/README.md

     <strong>🔥 UNIQUE FEATURE:</strong> Run <strong>multiple chat providers simultaneously</strong> with a single AI assistant!<br>
     Your AI can interact with Google Chat, Slack, Teams, and more—all at once. <br>
     Ask once: <em>"Share this update with both Slack and Google Chat teams"</em><br>
-    <a href="#step-4-running-multiple-chat-providers-simultaneously">➡️ Learn more about multi-provider capabilities</a>
+    <a href="#running-multiple-chat-providers-simultaneously">➡️ Learn more about multi-provider capabilities</a>
   </p>
 </div>